Documentation

 • Flow and warehouse identifier follow Snowflake Identifier rules.

-• When you use CREATE or REPLACE with an existing flow, the unique id of the flow is left unchanged.
-This allows you to update flows without an ALTER statement.
+• If you issue CREATE OR REPLACE ... for an existing flow, the unique id of the flow is left unchanged.
+This allows you to update flow definitions without issuing an ALTER statement.

 • Snowflake variant literal is similar but not the same as JSON.
 Snowflake variant literals are expressed using brackets and single quotes.
 Additionally, string literals can be expressed using either single quote literals ' or $$ literals.